-Alabama’s first execution was carried out in 1812.
-From 1812 to 1927, the primary method of execution was hanging.
-In 1927, the electric chair was introduced.
-The modern death penalty was reinstated in Alabama in 1976.
-Today, the primary method of execution is lethal injection, although inmates convicted prior to 2002 can choose to be executed by electrocution or lethal injection.
-Since 1976, 58 executions have occurred.
+Executions in Alabama began in 1812.
+The primary method of execution was hanging until 1927 when the electric chair was introduced.
+In 1976, the modern death penalty was reinstated in 1976 with lethal injection as the primary method.
+Inmates convicted before 2002 can choose to be executed by either electrocution or lethal injection.
+Since 1976, 66 executions have taken place in Alabama.

 For more information and ways to get involved, contact your state's organizations:

-Project Hope to Abolish the Death Penalty is an Alabama death-row-prisoner-founded and run organization, established in 1989.
-Our mission is to work together with friends and other supporters to educate the public and to bring about the abolition of the death penalty in Alabama.
+Project Hope to Abolish the Death Penalty is an Alabama organization that was founded – and currently run – by death row inmates.
+Established in 1989, the mission of the organization is to work together with friends and other supporters to educate the public and to bring about the abolition of the death penalty in Alabama.